SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/datatypes/generic-type.md

 ## Generic and structs

-These examples build on the following struct:
+The following examples build on this Person struct:

 ```crmscript
 struct Person {